 If a thousand folk say Nay.”

-In the first stanza of ‘The Forbidden Banns’ begins with four lines of dialogue.
+The first stanza of ‘The Forbidden Banns’ begins with four lines of dialogue.
 This is a technique common to ballad poetry, where a number of speakers will be represented with their respective dialects.
-This particular speaker is likely the parson of the church, or some other official.
-His words are clear and well articulated.
+This particular speaker is likely the parson of the church or some other official.
+His words are clear and well-articulated.
 He is speaking to the father of a man who is soon to be married.

 The reader is dropped into the middle of the story, a technique known as in media res.
 This means that one does not fully understand what’s going on.
 It takes until the end of the poem to find out why the father felt this way, and what the consequences end up being.
 It is through the dialogue that everything becomes clear.